newtank1/PrivacyDetect/README.md

 # PrivacyDetect

- a toy for android detection
+homework for the foundation of data science